ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 This allows you to specify the device type and any relevant metadata using resolvers.

-The BankIdFlowService will automatically include the device data in the BankID request, since it is dependent of the `IBankIdEndUserDeviceDataResolverFactory` service.
+The BankIdFlowService will automatically include the device data in the BankID request, since it is dependent on the `IBankIdEndUserDeviceDataResolverFactory` service.

 ##### Configuration examples